WesleyAC/blog/_posts/2017-01-02-intro-to-control-part-five-feedforward-motion-profiling.md

 (For completeness, [here's](https://gist.github.com/WesleyAC/861da6df9b172603536f8b01a9469e79) the script that I used to generate these graphs)

 Ok, so now that we've decided to use a trapezoidal profile, what's next?
 Well, we need to decide how fast to accelerate and decelerate, as well as our maximum velocity.
-How do we decode on that?
+How do we decide on that?
 There are two ways: we can either use our model of the system to figure out the theoretical acceleration and maximum velocity, or we can measure it on the real system.
 I prefer to use the real system, since maximum acceleration and velocity are something that can be very off in some models (however, if you're developing a controller before you have access to the hardware, you may need to use the model instead).
 Anyway, here's how I find the values:

 1. Give your system a maximum input and record the output.
 I usually save a CSV file.
 2. Figure out where you've reached the maximum velocity.
 I do this by taking the derivative and finding where it levels off, but you can also just eyeball it.